I Live in Africa

-Ostriches inhabit the open savannah or wide plains of northeastern and southern Africa.
+Ostriches typically will inhabit the open savannah or wide plains of northeastern and southern Africa.

 Ostriches are the heaviest and largest living bird.
 The innermost toe of the ostrich is larger and bears most of the bird’s weight.
-Feathers are not designed for flight, as their surface resists airflow.
-Ostriches can use their wings to maintain balance while they run at high speeds.
-The male is glossy black with long white plumes on the wings and tail.
-The female is grayish brown.
+Although their feathers are not designed for flight, ostriches use their wings to maintain balance while they run at high speeds.

 The Fort Wayne Children’s Zoo supports the Sahara Conservation Fund – Ostrich Project.
 This project focuses on preserving fragile desert habitats, as well as saving the critically endangered north African ostrich.

 Ostriches play a very important role in their ecosystem through seed dispersal and keeping the insect and rodent populations under control.